Fresno Area DUI: What Happens Now?

 can require the prosecution to prove their case beyond a reasonable doubt

 in front of a jury of one's peers.
-Your DUI attorney will meet with
+Your DUI attorney will meet with you

-to go to trial is ultimately left up to the client.
+go to trial is ultimately left up to the client.

 Terry A. Wapner and David E. Jones have more than 58 years of combined